An Optimal Transport Formulation of Bayes' Law for Nonlinear Filtering Algorithms: Introduction

 { This slight difference in the formulation of the transport problem has several implications which constitute the contributions of the paper: \begin{romannum} \item A variational formulation of Bayes' law is introduced that is based on the Kantorovich dual formulation of a optimal transportation problem between $P_X \otimes P_Y$ and $P_{XY}$.
 The solution to this problem is a Brenier-type map (the map $T$ above) that characterizes the posterior. \item The variational formulation is cast as a stochastic optimization problem that requires pairs of samples $\{(X^i,Y^i)\}_{i=1}^N$ from the joint distribution $P_{XY}$.
 The pair of samples can be generated using a simulator/oracle for the observation model, without the need for analytical model of the likelihood function. \item The stochastic optimization problem involves a search over a certain class of convex functions.
-With a quadratic restriction of the search domain, the optimal transport formulation of EnKF is obtained.
-While a restriction to the class of input convex neural networks (ICNN)~\cite{AmoXuKol17} leads to novel nonlinear filtering algorithms that form a generalization of EnKF to non-Gaussian settings. \item In the continuous-time limit, the solution to the variational problem is used to recover the optimal transport version of the FPF algorithm~\cite{taghvaei2021optimal}, which constitutes the first variational construction of FPF that does not explicitly rely on the nonlinear filtering equations or Bayes' law. \end{romannum}
+With a quadratic restriction of the search domain, the optimal transport formulation of EnKF is obtained, while a restriction to the class of input convex neural networks (ICNN)~\cite{AmoXuKol17} leads to novel nonlinear filtering algorithms that generalize EnKF to non-Gaussian settings. \item In the continuous-time limit, the solution to the variational problem is used to recover the optimal transport version of the FPF algorithm~\cite{taghvaei2021optimal}, which constitutes the first variational construction of FPF that does not explicitly rely on the nonlinear filtering equations. \end{romannum}

-The rest of the paper is organized as follows: Notation and necessary background on optimal transportation are summarized in Sections~\ref{sec:notation} and~\ref{sec:OT} respectively.
+The rest of the paper is organized as follows: Necessary background on optimal transportation is summarized in Section~\ref{sec:OT}.
 The variational formulation of Bayes' law is presented in Section~\ref{sec:OT-Bayes}.
 Computational algorithms are discussed in~\ref{sec:computational}, and the connection to the FPF algorithm is discussed in~\ref{sec:FPF}.} Concluding remarks are given in Section~\ref{sec:conclusion}.